Questions or Concerns?

 We are a convention for all ages, and we need to ensure the safety of all attendees.
 These necessary rules, guidelines, and policies ensure that everyone can have a fun time.

-During the convention, most issues can be resolved by visiting Convention Operations office.
+During the convention, most issues can be resolved by visiting Convention Operations office (Prospector Room A).
 If you need more immediate help, any convention staff will be able to assist, or will know who to contact to resolve your issue.
 If there is a medical or life-threatening emergency, call 911.

 All AOD attendees, exhibitors, guests, press, staff, and everyone else at the convention, must abide by the Rules, Guidelines, and Policies laid out on this page.
 AOD may take action if any of these rules are broken, or if there is any behavior not covered here that AOD or the hosting venue reasonably consider to be disruptive.
 Failure to abide by the rules may result in disciplinary actions including verbal warnings, revocation of badges, ejection from convention grounds, and exclusion from future AOD events.
 Revoked badges are not refunded.